matze/vim-move/README.md

 ## Customization

-Use `g:move_key_modifier` to set a custom modifier for key bindings.
+Use `g:move_key_modifier` to set a custom modifier for key bindings in normal mode.
 For example,

 ```vim